-This will change the normal bootlist to indicate that when the system is booted, it will first attempt to boot from the floppy disk.
+This will change the normal bootlist to indicate that when the system is booted, it will first attempt to boot from hdisk0.
 If it cannot find a boot image in hdisk0 it will search the CD-ROM.
 Otherwise, it will instruct the system to provide an LED error code and wait for user intervention.